Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 Where Warpaint differs is that it is using activated charcoal, rather than chemicals and man-made components like silica to do the work.

 In other words, the ingredients in Warpaint are 100% natural.

 Activated Carbon or Charcoal is a porous substance, which can essentially absorb molecules.
 It is this absorption property that is one of the key draws and is said to capture tannins and plaque that are harmful to the colour of your teeth and oral health.

 Charcoal is something that has been used in medicines for many years, primarily with poisonings as the properties of charcoal are known to help remove the toxins.

-Sadly, despite the recognized ability of charcoal to absorb things, specifically targeting toxins in the mouth is not possible.
+Sadly, despite the recognised ability of charcoal to absorb things, specifically targeting toxins in the mouth is not possible.

 More study and research is needed, but do be aware that it is not as simple as some make out.